Policy Report No. 17: Narratives of Dalit Inclusion and Exclusion in Formulating and Implementing the Forest Rights Act, 2006

 Other provisions that were later included in the FRA were community forest rights over minor forest produce, the right to manage and conserve community forest resources, and the right to traditional knowledge and biodiversity.

-Factoids and Focus compiled by Divya Jain.
+Focus and Factoids by Divya Jain.

 The Hindu Centre for Politics and Public Policy